Stand-With-Crypto/swc-web/docs/Coding Conventions.md

   - When defining a constant array, add `readonly` to prevent unexpected mutations
 - variables that are booleans should be prefixed with a descriptor that implies a yes or no answer.
 Examples of prefixes include `has`, `is`, `should`, `can`, etc
 - If a parameter or prop is required by a component, function or method it should never be defined as optional
+- Type definitions should use the `interface` keyword unless in specific cases where it's not possible due to a type assignment or something else (e.g.: `type T = Pick<...>`)

 ## Validation